mdn/content/files/en-us/web/api/fullscreen_api/guide/index.md

 ---
 {{DefaultAPISidebar("Fullscreen API")}}

-This article demonstrates how to use the [Fullscreen API](/en-US/docs/Web/API/Fullscreen_API) to place a given element into full-screen mode, as well as how to detect when the browser enters or exits full-screen mode.
+This article demonstrates how to use the [Fullscreen API](/en-US/docs/Web/API/Fullscreen_API) to place a given element into fullscreen mode, as well as how to detect when the browser enters or exits fullscreen mode.

-## Activating full-screen mode
+## Activating fullscreen mode

-Given an element that you'd like to present in full-screen mode (such as a {{HTMLElement("video")}}, for example), you can present it in full-screen mode by calling its {{DOMxRef("Element.requestFullscreen", "requestFullscreen()")}} method.
+Given an element that you'd like to present in fullscreen mode (such as a {{HTMLElement("video")}}, for example), you can present it in fullscreen mode by calling its {{DOMxRef("Element.requestFullscreen", "requestFullscreen()")}} method.

 Let's consider this {{HTMLElement("video")}} element: